-If the complaint is not resolved, the responsible administrator completes Section II of the Complaint Form and forwards it to the Deputy Superintendent.
-The Deputy Superintendents will determine which of the three options will be utilized for complaint resolution.
+If the complaint is not resolved, the responsible administrator completes Section II of the Complaint Form and forwards it to the Deputy and Associate Superintendents.
+The Deputy and Associate Superintendents will determine which of the three options will be utilized for complaint resolution.

-- 1. Deputy Superintendent because the resolution of the complaint exceeds the authority of the administrator. - 2.
+- 1. Deputy and or Associate Superintendent because the resolution of the complaint exceeds the authority of the administrator. - 2.
 Superintendent because resolution of the complaint involves district-wide administrative procedures. - 3.
 Complaint Subcommittee of the Special Administrative Board of the Transitional School District ("Board") because resolution of complaint involves Board Policy.

 The Superintendent's designee and the Superintendent should receive copies of all complaints forwarded regardless of their destination.
-Missouri Department of Elementary and Secondary Education will be notified within fifteen (15) days after receipt of complaints.
+The Missouri Department of Elementary and Secondary Education will be notified within fifteen (15) days after receipt of complaints.